-^{} Results for TTHM and HAA samples are averaged over four quarters.
-Results indicate levels well below the MCL for 2010.
-Some people who use water containing TTHMs in excess of the MCL over many years may have an increased risk of getting cancer.
+\Results for TTHM and HAA samples are averaged over four quarters.
+Results indicate levels well below the MCL over many years may have an increased risk of getting cancer.
 Some people who drink water containing HAAs in excess of the MCL over many years may have an increased risk of getting cancer.